OctoPrint/plugins.octoprint.org/_plugins/octoeverywhere.md

 - print status

 screenshots:
-- url: /assets/img/plugins/octoeverywhere/apps.png
+- url: /assets/img/plugins/octoeverywhere/app.png
-  alt: Empower your favorite OctoPrint apps to work anywhere!
+  alt: Empower Your Favorite OctoPrint Apps To Work Anywhere
-  caption: Empower your favorite OctoPrint apps to work anywhere!
+  caption: Empower Your Favorite OctoPrint Apps To Work Anywhere
+- url: /assets/img/plugins/octoeverywhere/notifications.png
+  alt: Stay On Top Of Your Prints On Any Device
+  caption: Stay On Top Of Your Prints On Any Device
 - url: /assets/img/plugins/octoeverywhere/homepage.png
-  alt: OctoEverywhere Homepage
+  alt: Your Full and Familiar OctoPrint Portal...
+Everywhere!
-  caption: Your full and familiar OctoPrint setup... everywhere!
+  caption: Your Full and Familiar OctoPrint Portal...
+Everywhere!

 featuredimage: /assets/img/plugins/octoeverywhere/homepage.png